Weather of 2013: Chinese heatwave

 In July a heat wave struck China with alerts covering nine provinces, including Anhui, Jiangsu, Hunan, Hubei, Shanghai and Chongqing.
-Shanghai saw 24 days with temperatures at or above 35˚C in July.
+Shanghai saw 24 days with temperatures at or above 35 °C in July.
 Temperatures in Shanghai reached 40.6 degrees Celsius, the highest ever temperature recorded in 140 years of weather recording in the city.

 Australian heatwave

 The summer of 2012–2013 in Australia resulted in many heat records being broken over a 90-day period.

 Tornadoes

+In 2013, there were 916 confirmed tornadoes in the United States, including 8 EF4 (examples: 2013 Hattiesburg tornado, 2013 Granbury tornado and 2013 Wayne tornado) rated tornadoes and 1 EF5 rated tornado, the Moore, Oklahoma EF5, which claimed 24 fatalities and injuring 212 more.
+It was the last EF5 rated tornado until 2025.
+On May 31, the largest tornado on record, an EF3 rated tornado, formed near the town of El Reno, Oklahoma, claiming 8 people (including 4 storm chasers) and injuring 151 others.
+The El Reno tornado had recorded winds of 313 mph, making it the second highest recorded windspeeds on record in a tornado.

+On November 17, a deadly and powerful EF4 tornado struck the city of Washington, Illinois, killing 3 people and injuring 125 others, with recorded winds of 190 mph.
+On January 23, 2025, an article was published amidst the then-ongoing EF5 drought arguing that the EF5 starting wind speed should be 190 mph, instead of 201 mph, thus classifying this tornado as an "EF5 candidate".

 Tropical cyclones

 As the year began, Cyclone Freda was moving toward New Caledonia in the South Pacific Ocean, Cyclone Mitchell was dissipating west of Australia, and Cyclone Dumile was northeast of Madagascar.